Yogarajan12/neurostate/README.md

-demo/                synthetic CPU demo of the useful-when-flat property docs/                method, collapse experiments, data, results, reproducibility tests/               mechanism, model, and table-provenance tests
+demo/                synthetic CPU demo of the useful-when-flat property docs/                method, collapse experiments, data, results, reproducibility tests/               mechanism, model, and table-provenance tests paper/               accepted manuscript, not yet officially published poster/              IEEE MLSP 2026 poster for this project
 ```

 Module and parameter names match the notebooks that produced the published